Bramshall: Governance

-On 1 April 1934 the parish was abolished and merged with Uttoxeter Rural, part also went to Uttoxeter.
+On 1 April 1934, the parish was abolished and merged with Uttoxeter Rural, part also went to Uttoxeter.

 Public services

 Water and sewage services are provided by South Staffordshire Water and the Sewage Treatment Works is in Uttoxeter.
 The distribution network operator for electricity is Western Power Distribution.

-Bramshall uses the Stoke-on-Trent (ST) Postcode and the Postal Town is Uttoxeter.

 The nearest police and fire stations are in Uttoxeter.
 Bramshall is part of Staffordshire Police, Staffordshire Fire and Rescue Service and West Midlands Ambulance Service.

 Education

 Bramshall uses the Uttoxeter middle school system.
 There are no schools or other educational institutions in the village and the nearest schools are all in Uttoxeter.

-Primary school students usually attend St Mary's first school, middle school children attend Oldfields Hall Middle School and senior school children attend Thomas Alleyne's High School, all of them being in Uttoxeter.
-Also, some attend the Catholic school, St Joseph's, before going on to attend Painsley in Cheadle.
-The local Further education colleges in the area are Burton College and Stafford College.
+Primary school students usually attend St Mary's first school, middle school children attend Oldfields Hall Middle School and senior school children attend Thomas Alleyne's High School; all are in Uttoxeter.
+Also, some attend the Catholic school, St Joseph's, before going on to attend Painsley school in Cheadle.

+The local further education colleges in the area are Burton College and Stafford College.